oat-sa/taohub-articles/forge/qti/tao-pci.md

 Moreover, it does not enable production of embedded NULL values as parts of the response payload.
 Beyond the use of the QTI Base Types and Multiple, Ordered and Record containers in the context of Portable Custom Interactions, the JSON representation of values suits very well the needs of built-in QTI interactions and efficient data transmission between client and server sides.
 Because of this but also the existence of the QTI customOperator, we consider important to make possible the use of scalar NULL values and hybrid containers such as [1, 2, NULL, 3] or [“A” =\> 1, “B” =\> NULL, “C” =\> 2].<br/>

-By rewriting the JSON format using JSON Schema Draft 4, the following changes can be applied:\
+By rewriting the JSON format using JSON Schema Draft 4, the following changes can be applied:<br/>

  1. The ‘Point’ base type is modified to contain only two values, instead of 2 or 3 in the previous version.
 Indeed, the QTI 2.1 specification says about the Point base type that “A point value represents an integer tuple corresponding to a graphic point.
 The two integers correspond to the horizontal (x-axis) and vertical (y-axis) positions respectively.
 The up/down and left/right senses of the axes are context dependent”.<br/>

  2. Pair and DirectedPair values must now be composed of Identifier values instead of plain strings.<br/>